PatrickDorneles/T20AttributeCalculator/public/md/description.en.md

 | 3 | 4 points | 16-17 |
 | 4 | 7 points | 18 |

-# Who made this?
+# Who created this?
-Hi, my name is Patrick Dorneles and I am a RPG player, software developer and aspiring game developer, I love RPG and play on Arton since 2016 where I discovered the Tormenta RPG book, and it was always awesome, now with this new version I liked a lot this new attribute system but since there was many calculators for the legacy D&D inspired modifier system but no calculators for this one I feeled that I could do it.
+Hi, my name is Patrick Dorneles and I am a RPG player, software developer and aspiring game developer.
+I do love RPG and been playing on Arton since 2016 where I discovered the Tormenta RPG book, and it was always awesome, now with this new version I liked a lot this new attribute system but since there was many calculators for the legacy D&D inspired modifier system but no calculators for this one I feeled that I could do it.
 If you can I will love any help or